Spiritfire0/venti-interview-tasksreal-time-inventory-system/README.md

 For all tasks, please follow these submission instructions:

 1. Use this repo as a template
-2. Invite samuelkr as collaborator
+2. Invite StAmirey as collaborator
 3. Complete source code for your solution
 4. Include a README file that contains:
    - Setup instructions for running your solution locally